Amsterdam/signals/docs/application-design.md

   workflow.
 This model manager is available on the `signals.apps.signal.models.Signal` model as the `actions` attribute.
 * To maintain a loose coupling between the various Django apps within SIA we use custom Django signals.
-These are used to signals that a new issue was created (which may for instance trigger emails) or that the status of a signal changed.
-  See for instance `signals.apps.signals.models.create_initial'.
+These are used to signal that a new issue was created (which may for instance trigger emails), that the status of a signal changed etc. See for instance `signals.apps.signals.models.create_initial'.
 * The SIA workflow is modelled as a state machine that is implemented in terms of status updates.
 While the `SignalManager` provided API maintains integrity of the data model, and fires of `DjangoSignal`s for the various update events, it does not enforce the status update rules.
-These update rules are checked in at the serializer layer, and defined in `singals.apps.signals.workflow`.
+These update rules are checked at the serializer layer, and defined in `singals.apps.signals.workflow`.
 * User permission checks are implemented using Djang Rest Framework Permission classes in the views layer.
 These DRF Permissions in turn use normal Django Permissions.